FAQs for Grief & Loss Counseling and Caregiver Support in Denver

 Do you take insurance?

-I am in-network with United Healthcare, Aetna, Oxford and Oscar Health.
+I am in-network with United Healthcare, Aetna, Oxford, Cigna, Blue Cross Blue Shield and Oscar Health.
 I also accept private pay clients paying with cash, check or any major credit card.

 I’m ready to take the next step, what now?